 The exact footprint of the hotel's most pedigreed suites will, in most cases, change substantially with the condo conversion.
-But the next generation of residents still will have an opportunity to live in, say, a portion of Monroe's former Waldorf home, says Tubb, senior director of sales, at a press tour on Tuesday.
-March 4, 2020 New York Post: Real Estate "They were very large suites," he added.
+But the next generation of residents still will have an opportunity to live in, say, a portion of Monroe's former Waldorf home, said Mr. Tubb, senior director of sales, at a press tour on Tuesday.

+"They were very large suites," he added.

-For instance, the five-bedroom residence once home to Porter and later Sinatra spanned part of the 33rd floor on the Park Avenue side of the building, while a hotel suite where every president from Herbert Hoover in 1931 to Barack Obama have reportedly occupied a wing of the 35th floor.
+For instance, the five-bedroom residence once home to Porter and later Sinatra spanned part of the 33rd floor on the Park Avenue side of the building, while a hotel suite where every president from Herbert Hoover in 1931 to Barack Obama have reportedly stayed occupies a wing of the 35th floor.